Abu Waheeb: Biography

 Fahdawi was born in 1986.
 In 2006, while studying computer science at the University of Anbar, he was arrested by US forces on charges of belonging to Al-Qaeda in Iraq.
 Following his arrest, Fahdawi was detained by US forces at the Camp Bucca detention facility in southern Iraq until 2009, when he was sentenced to death and moved to Tikrit Central Prison in the Saladin Governorate.

-Fahdawi was one of 110 detainees who escaped the prison in 2012, following a riot and an attack by forces from the Islamic State of Iraq.
-He had learnt from the senior ISIS leaders he had been imprisoned with, and he became a field commander in Anbar province after his release.
+Fahdawi was one of 110 detainees who escaped the prison in 2012, following an attack on the prison by forces from the Islamic State of Iraq leading to a subsequent riot within the prison.
+He had learnt from the senior ISI leaders he had been imprisoned with, and he became a field commander in Anbar Province after his release.
 Iraqi officials blamed him for a long list of terror-related offences and put a $50,000 bounty on him.

+Fahdawi killed three Syrian Alawite truck drivers in western Iraq in the summer of 2013.

-By 2014, Fahdawi was playing an important role in leading combat operations of the group, now known as Islamic State in Iraq and the Levant, in Anbar.
+By 2014, Fahdawi was playing an important role in leading combat operations of the group, now known as the Islamic State, in Anbar Province.
+His notoriety in Anbar was so prominent that the province was referred to as his "hunting grounds".